Restaurants in Geneva

 Ideal for a business lunch or gastronomic night out, Auberge de Floris is a sophisticated terrace restaurant overlooking the lake in the picturesque village of Anières, 15 minutes southwest of the city.
 Claude and Inès Legras warmly welcome patrons to this Michelin star restaurant known for its delectable seafood.
-Try the tuna carpaccio starter drizzled with orange zest and olive oil and follow with pecorino-stuffed calamari in octopus ink sauce with chorizo potatoes and steam courgette flowers.
+Patrons should try the tuna carpaccio starter drizzled with orange zest and olive oil and follow with pecorino-stuffed calamari in octopus ink sauce with chorizo potatoes and steamed courgette flowers.
 Next door is the bistro, offering less complex but still inventive dishes at slightly cheaper prices.
 Open Tuesday to Saturday for lunch and dinner.

 Address: Route d'Hermance 287